mksqlite compilation for macOS

 6. Run buildit.
 It should run successfully and generate mksqlite.mexmaci64 in the current folder.

-As macOS isn't terribly well-supported by the mksqlite maintainer, sometimes modifications to the source are necessary before they will work or even compile.
+Sometimes modifications to the source are necessary before they will work or even compile.

 v2.5.0